wavemotionio/standardized-commits-js/README.md

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](https://github.com/wavemotionio/standardized-commits-js/issues)
 Large software teams require the automation of a complex network of communication channels in order to effectively deliver business value in a timely manner.
 Standardized commit messaging is a great initial step towards this goal.
 Once in place, we can use the commit message standard to:

-1. help keep our commits within scope
+- help keep our commits within scope
-1. help other developers understand our intent
+- help other developers understand our intent
-1. automate semantic versioning
+- automate semantic versioning
-1. automate CHANGELOG.md
+- automate CHANGELOG.md
-1. automate Release notes
+- automate Release notes
-1. more!
+- and more!

 ## Tutorial Setup